go-faster/web/docs/about.md

 title: about
 ---

-projects that are cause of high performance
+Projects that are cause of high performance.

-docs are in progress
+Docs are in progress.